Writer Profile

 Regarding the relationship between the Great Hanshin-Awaji Earthquake and Keio University, along with donations, there was support for the disaster areas through volunteering.
 Let us look at two examples here.

 Another support activity was centered on the Shonan Fujisawa Campus (SFC).
-The earthquake occurred at the end of the first year the Graduate School of Media and Governance was established, but a call was made primarily by the graduate students of the time (the first cohort), including the author, and volunteer activities were deployed for about two months with the addition of SFC undergraduate students and students from other campuses.
+The earthquake occurred at the end of the first year the Graduate School of Media and Governance was established, but a call was made primarily by graduate students at the time (the first cohort), including the author, and volunteer activities were deployed for about two months with the addition of SFC undergraduate students and students from other campuses.

 4. Transformation of Support Methods and the Role of Universities